hmchen47/Programming/RefCards/CSS.md

 ### Characteristics of Position Property

 + [Types of positioning](https://developer.mozilla.org/en-US/docs/Web/CSS/position#Types_of_positioning)
-  + positioned element: an element whose computed position value is either relative, absolute, fixed, or sticky
+  + __positioned element__: an element whose computed position value is either relative, absolute, fixed, or sticky
   + relatively positioned element
     + an element whose computed position value is relative
     + top and bottom properties: the vertical offset from its normal position